Welcome back to another Decoding Logic App Dilemmas: Solutions for Seamless Integration!

 Follow these steps to fully test your Azure Function, which merges files into a single PDF and integrates with a Logic App for further processing (like sending an email).
 This example assumes you’ve already set up your Azure Function and Logic App and have Postman installed for sending HTTP requests.

-• Copy the URL of your Logic App trigger: Navigate to your Logic App, find the HTTP trigger, and copy the URL provided.
+- Copy the URL of your Logic App trigger: Navigate to your Logic App, find the HTTP trigger, and copy its URL.

-• Email Notification: If your Logic App is set up to send an email upon completion, check your email for a new message containing the merged PDF as an attachment.
+- Email Notification: If your Logic App is configured to send an email upon completion, check your email for a new message with the merged PDF as an attachment.
 This verifies that the entire workflow, from file merging to email notification, is functioning correctly.

 And as you can see, here is the PDF with all the merged files: